Safeguarding / Inclusion / Welfare

 E-safety is a required part of the National Curriculum across all key stages.

-E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
-We also strive to help our parents and children improve their own understanding of electronic safety issues so they can learn to use the Internet and all digital media in a safe and secure way.
+E-safety is an integral part of children’s education in today’s digital world and is embedded in their school learning.
+We also strive to help our parents and children improve their own understanding of electronic safety issues to learn to use the Internet and all digital media safely and securely.

 To help engage with your children regarding their use of the internet while at home.
 Here are some conversation starter ideas from www.childnet.com